-You’ll have an initial chat with the Project Co-ordinator, who will explain the project and how it works, as well as get to know you and your interests.
-Then you’ll receive training in mentoring skills and mental health awareness, which will equip you with the confidence and knowledge you need before you are matched with The young woman you’ll be mentoring.
+You’ll have an initial chat with the Project Co-ordinator, who will explain the project and how it works.
+Then you’ll receive training in areas such as mentoring skills, mental health awareness and the care system, which will equip you with the confidence and knowledge you need before you are matched with The young woman you’ll be mentoring.

 The Project Co-ordinator will be on hand to support and guide you through the mentoring relationship – and there will be opportunities to get together with other mentors and mentees to share experiences and receive further training.

 The Project Co-ordinator will ask you about your interests, where you live and what you expect from the project.
 When she’s found a good match, she’ll discuss it with you before arranging your first meeting.